 In 2004 "Run My Race" album was released, and in 2005 six of the songs received high acclaim from country music critics.
 The songs "Just Take It One Day At A Time" and "This Town" broke the top 10 on the independent charts, allowing him to perform at Opreyland's famous Gibson Cafe' and Night Club in Nashville, TN.

 In 2008 Lem recorded the "Cowboy-Billy-Music" album, a collection of Rock-A-Billy and older County & Western songs.
 Again Lem received notoriety for his rendition of "That's Alright (Mamma)", "Back In The Saddle", "Blue Eyes Crying In The Rain", and bronc busting arrangement of "Ghost Riders In The Sky".

-For 2020 Lem has recorded a series of original songs on "Cowboy Underground", Country/Rock-a-Billy "Kicked It On Up", and soon to be released "Cowboy-Billy Jukebox" album featuring some of the best well known Country and Western songs of all time.
+For 2020 Lem has recorded a series of original songs on "Cowboy Underground", Country/Rock-a-Billy "Kicked It On Up" featuring "I am A Cowboy" and "Trust in Him".

 Power Source Magazine music review